About the Rory and Elizabeth Brooks Doctoral College

-The integration in 2015 of the Brooks World Poverty Institute and the Institute for Development Policy and Management to form the GDI provided an opportunity to promote a critical mass of postgraduate researchers (PGRs).
-The Rory and Elizabeth Brooks Doctoral College aims to promote their individual and group contributions to GDI’s mission.
+The Rory and Elizabeth Brooks Doctoral College was created in 2015 as part of the formation of the Global Development Institute, which united the strengths of the Brooks World Poverty Institute and the Institute for Development Policy and Management.
+The doctoral college brings together a critical mass of postgraduate researchers (PGRs) and aims to promote their individual and group contributions to GDI’s mission.

-Building on the work of the two predecessor institutions, the REBDC aims to establish an approach to doctoral supervision that creates a group of postgraduate researchers who identify strongly with their host institution and form a sub-community that is intellectually and socially supportive.
-This will ensure that its members not only achieve their academic goals, but also develop related practical skills that enhance their employability and form social bonds that strengthen personal networks throughout their careers.
+Building on the work of the two predecessor institutions, the REBDC has established an approach to doctoral supervision that creates a group of postgraduate researchers who identify strongly with their host institution and form a sub-community that is intellectually and socially supportive.
+Members not only achieve their academic goals but also develop related practical skills that enhance their employability and form social bonds that strengthen personal networks throughout their careers.

-- Creating an identity for groups of PGRs so that they feel part of a cohesive sub-community in a larger and stimulating academic community (the GDI).
+- An identity for groups of PGRs so that they feel part of a cohesive sub-community in a larger and stimulating academic community (the GDI).

-- Encouraging all PGRs to think about the relevance of their research for policymakers, practitioners and public understanding and to pursue opportunities to share their findings.
+- An environment that encourages all PGRs to think about the relevance of their research for policymakers, practitioners and public understanding and to pursue opportunities to share their findings.

-- Providing opportunities for postgraduate researchers to gain practical skills and work experience that are beyond the opportunities provided by existing doctoral programmes (e.g. communications training, policy advocacy, public engagement, providing consultancy services to governments and other development agencies, convening and running conferences).
+- Opportunities for postgraduate researchers to gain practical skills and work experience that are beyond the opportunities provided by existing doctoral programmes (e.g. communications training, policy advocacy, public engagement, providing consultancy services to governments and other development agencies, convening and running conferences).

-- Enhance engagement between postgraduate researchers and academic staff in GDI to encourage innovation and collaboration in research and teaching.
-This, in addition, will enable PGRs to contribute support to the learning experienced by GDI’s 450-plus intake of Masters students.
+- Enhanced engagement between postgraduate researchers and academic staff in GDI to encourage innovation and collaboration in research and teaching.
+This, also, enables PGRs to contribute support to the learning experienced by GDI’s 450-plus intake of Masters students.

 - Facilitate PGRs' contribution to research within GDI, the School, and University.

-Dr Admos Chimhowu, Director of the Doctoral College
+Dr Tanja Bastia, Director of the Doctoral College

 The Rory and Elizabeth Brooks Doctoral College offers an exciting new home for rigorous research training in the field of global development.
 Students develop skills under the supervision of world leading researchers who continue to challenge and shape the way we think about and work to make global development work better for all.
 All post-graduate researchers can expect to work in a vibrant research community where their ideas and work are constantly challenged and critiqued through workshops, master classes, seminars and informal discussions–most of which are student-led.
 They gain a rounded set of research skills, policy knowledge and attitudes that mould them into researchers with purpose- making a difference as academics, government, the private sector and leading NGOs.

-Dr Gindo Tampubolon, Deputy Director of the Doctoral College
+Dr Pritish Behuria, Deputy Director of the Doctoral College

 The Administrative Framework